Gustavokunde/leadForm/README.md

+# Introduction

+This is a simple application with Cognito Register and Authentication control that has a simple lead form generation.
+It was used vite + React + typescript in the frontend side and also formik + yup for form generations.
+For styling it was opted to use styled components due it's simplicitly and well combination in React environment.

+For the backend side, it was opted to use sqlite3 to save the data and it was created a very simple architecture just to have the main creation of the user lead data.

 # Authentication with Cognito

 To enable the functionality of this application, AWS Cognito, along with amazon-cognito-identity-js and aws-jwt-verify, was employed.